 - encouraging self-development, personal growth and responsibility

-Outside of private practice, I am a counseller with a local charity that supports families affected by addiction.
+I previously worked for 7 years with a local charity that supports families affected by addiction.

 I attend regular supervision that evaluates my practice.
 I keep abreast of new thinking through participation at Continuous Professional Development (CPD) events and add new skills through further training.